-- i NOTE: iDRAC9 uses iSM version 3.01 and higher. - NOTE: You can use the iDRAC Service Module only if you have installed iDRAC Express or iDRAC Enterprise/Datacenter license. - i NOTE: iSM versions older than 4.2 do not support TLS 1.3.
+- iDRAC9 uses iSM version 3.01 and higher. - You can use the iDRAC Service Module only if you have installed iDRAC Express or iDRAC Enterprise/Datacenter license. - iSM versions older than 4.2 do not support TLS 1.3. - If the HOST network is not configured properly, iDRAC SupportAssist page reports the LC Log indicating that there is a problem connecting with iSM.